The 2023 Best Actress Oscar Goes To…

 Chukwu decided not to show the lynching.
 However, we do hear Emmett’s bone-chilling screams and when, after much bureaucratic shuffling, Emmett’s body is finally returned to Chicago, Mamie makes what turns out to be a crucial decision and a seminal one for the Civil Rights/NAACP movement: she will have an open casket for Emmett’s funeral so the world can see what the State of Mississippi did to him.

-It is in her moments as the grieving mother that Deadwyler really comes into her own.
+It is in her moments as the grieving mother that Deadwyler comes into her own.
 The scene where she is alone with Emmett’s horrifically mutilated corpse – there is also a shotgun wound to the head and face – is a tour de force even if there has been a lot of discussion about whether showing Emmet’s body was in poor taste on the part of the director.
 When the scene began, I thought that we were just going to get a fleeting glimpse of Emmett.
-Gradually, however, the camera moves in, and Mamie begins to caress her son’s body, slowly moving her hand from his feet to his head.
+Gradually, however, the camera moves in, and Mamie caresses her son’s body, slowly moving her hand from his feet to his head.
 Due to the exceptionally graceful way that Chukwu and Deadwyler handle the scene.
 It works. and I would find it difficult to understand why anyone would find it in poor taste.

 Insisting on going to the trial in Mississippi, Deadwyler does a stunning turn on the witness stand.
 Filmed in extreme closeup by Chukwu, she is a force of nature when she describes how a mother will always know her child no matter how bruised and bloodied the body.
 And as she reaches the volta of her magnificent speech she does something extraordinary, she closes her eyes, and her eyelids twitch a little.
 I swear, I just lost it at that point.